 - You feel that your CV no longer represents you as a person - Sometimes, you can look at your CV and it doesn’t feel congruent with who you are.
 If so it might be time to consider why and what you want it to be instead.
 Remember to keep a copy of your old CV when chopping and changing, though or you might find this is a longer job than you anticipated!

 Make sure you keep a master copy of your CV which includes everything that you have ever done.
 It doesn’t matter how long this CV is – it’s more of a record than anything so that you can keep a note of all the important information.
 That way, when you are tailoring your CV to be relevant for a role, you won’t cut anything out you can’t go to your master copy and retrieve.
 Enjoy!

-Nicky Luke - Head of Talent Development
+Nicky Hutchinson - Head of Talent Development